 The propane gas grill is king in the world of mainstream grilling from the small table-top, portable versions used at football tailgate parties to the large stainless steel behemoths used in high-end, elaborate outdoor kitchens.
 The immediacy of an instantaneous flame and heat source has allowed the typical weekend griller to use these grilling devices in any kind of weather.
 Charcoal grills are also extremely popular and are used for grilling.
 Even though using charcoal takes a little more time to set up it still remains my favorite.
 Adding various water-soaked wood chips such as mesquite, hickory, apple, and cherry to the hot charcoal can add a smoky and unique flavor to your food.

 So, the next time you hear someone refer to barbecue and grilling interchangeably tell them otherwise and educate them!
-The differences are clear and should be recognized by the average home griller.
+The difference between barbecue and grilling are clear and should be recognized by the average home griller.
 They are two totally different cooking methods that can yield unique, great tasting results.